AskMeAgain/Event-Meshinery/README.md

       .process(new Processor())
       .exceptionHandler(exception -> {
-        log.info("Error Handling"); //we add an additional log message return EXPECTED; //we return a new default value })
+        log.info("Error Handling"); //we add an additional log message return new TestContext(); //we return a new default value })
       .write(KEY);